 “Do you mind telling me what you do remember,” Natasha asks.

 Sharon told Natasha about meeting Marcus a couple of days ago.
 They had been talking on the phone and face timing.
 After going out together the night before she agreed to go home with him.
-He had been really nice and charming, funny and smart she thought they had a genuine connection.
+He had been really charming, funny and smart she thought they had a genuine connection.
 They had been flirting back and forth so she thought why not.

 “Large, guerilla like men,” Sharon describes.

-Before she could form a thought or sentence Marcus covered her face with something and everything went black.
+She tells Natasha that before she could form a thought or sentence Marcus covered her face with something and everything went black.
 She woke up the next morning in Marcus’s bed with him whistling and smiling as he got ready for work.